Guide · Cost

 “How much does it cost to add a second storey?” is the first question most homeowners ask.
 It’s also the one that can’t be answered honestly without looking at your block.
 Two homes on the same street can differ by hundreds of thousands of dollars once structure, access and council controls are factored in.

-As a very rough guide for the North Shore and Eastern Suburbs, a quality second-storey addition typically lands somewhere in the range of $350,000 to $600,000+, depending on size and finish.
-Treat this as a starting frame of reference, not a quote — the real number is set by the factors below.
+As a very rough 2026 guide for the North Shore and Eastern Suburbs, a quality second-storey addition often needs to be tested from roughly $450,000 to $850,000+, depending on size, structure, access, wet areas, finishes and approval complexity.
+Treat this as a planning frame, not a quote — the real number is set by your block and structure.

 Before spending on design, it’s worth knowing whether a second storey is even the highest-value move for your block — or whether a ground extension, or dual occupancy, would return more.
-On the North Shore, land is often 60–75% of total property value, so the question isn’t just “what will it cost” but “what will it add.”
-That’s the difference between building and building strategically.
+NSW land values reached $3.09 trillion at 1 July 2025, and Greater Sydney land values rose 4.5% over the year.
+The question isn’t just “what will it cost” but “what can the land support, and what will the decision add?”

 A genuine figure needs your structure assessed, your zoning and FSR confirmed, and a design scoped.
 Our free Block Assessment gives you the starting picture in 60 seconds; a Lot Strategy Brief turns it into a costed, decision-ready plan.